nickel-lang/json-schema-to-nickel/README.md

 JSON schema can be represented as a lazy Nickel contract, and generating this contract when it makes sense.

-Additionally, lazy record contracts, when they can be produced, are much more useful for code inspection tools.
+Lazy record contracts, when they can be produced, are much more useful for code inspection tools.
 For example, the Nickel language server can offer completion information based on record contracts and `nickel doc` can extract structured documentation.
 When only a predicate check can be generated